sherrylch/Website-SkinMatch/README.md

 2) There are two different version of the navbar, the non-logged in and the logged in.
 Users have the option to save pictures into the session only when they are logged in.
 Therefore the non-logged in version do not have this option to click on.

 3) There is a footer that will appear fixed at the very bottom of each page that can also take you back to the homepage if clicked.

-### **- skinmatch.db:**
-Information from the application is stored into SQL databases.
-There are four tables in the database: users, products, shades, saved.

-Users: Stores an unique id, username, hash (also known as password), email.

-Products: Stores product brand, product name, url of product image, redirect for product page, search name.

-Shades: Stores an unique id, product name, images that are uploaded, description written by who uploaded the image, and user_id for whom did the upload.

-Saved: Stores img_id coming from the unique id in table shades, user_id for whom saved the image, product, description of the saved image.

 ### **- app.py:**
 Here we store the main python code ran in the application.
 The file start of by importing different libraries, configuring flask application and configuring SQL database.